cnshsliu/mtcdoc/docs/template/designer.md

 - Click on the first node A,
 - Click on the second node B

+To connect multiple nodes in chain, click on them while holding Alt key.

 ### Move a connection

 - Hold Alt key (MAC: Opt), click on the first half of a connection then pick another node to re-select its' staring node